From Field to Table

 My past hunting experiences I now see as culinary experiences.
 I was unaware at the time but I was learning a love for nature, preservation and balance.
 I was learning to use all of my senses and to be aware of the consequences of my actions, the significance of taking a life and how to honor that life to the best of my abilities. - Tyler McNabb

-Holly Hill Culinary Director and Executive Chef Tyler McNabb reflects on hunting with his father PD, short for Paul Donald.
-Tyler, whose first name is also Paul, is now a father himself — of fraternal twins, a boy and a girl.
-He and wife Brenna welcomed Theophilus Bear and Ruby Wren two Thanksgivings ago, and are now expecting a third child.
+Holly Hill Culinary Director and Executive Chef Tyler McNabb reminisces about hunting with his father PD, short for Paul Donald.
+Chef Tyler, whose first name is also Paul, is now a father himself.
+He and his wife Brenna are parents of fraternal twins, Theo and Ruby, and their baby sister Zuzu Bee.

-Growing up in Cynthiana, Tyler’s own childhood was bookended by a culinary upbringing with his beloved Mammaw, Peggy Rae Davis; and time spent hunting with his father.
-Shoney and PD say their older son was an easy-going kid; rarely moved to anger but fiercely competitive, due to the fact that PD never cut Tyler or his brother Cole any slack.
-PD likes to say he taught Tyler a lot of “useless skills” and grudgingly admits that Tyler now beats him at everything.
+Growing up in Cynthiana, Tyler’s own childhood was bookended by cooking with his beloved Mammaw, Peggy Rae Davis; and hunting with his father.
+PD and Tyler’s mother Shoney agree that he was an easy-going kid — rarely moved to anger but fiercely competitive — maybe due to the fact that PD never cut Tyler or his brother Cole any slack.
+PD jokes that he taught Tyler a lot of “useless skills” but admits ruefully that Tyler now beats him at everything.

 Well before Tyler and his best friend Brandon Barnett were old enough for hunter education training, they tagged along with their dads, walking the fields of Harrison County in search of deer and doves and ducks and geese.

-By the time he was ten, Tyler had learned to shoot and took his first turkey, a big 25-pound gobbler.
-PD still chuckles at the memory of his little boy trudging up the hill with the turkey slung over his shoulder, just like the “little engine that could” until PD took pity on Tyler, and took the turkey off his hands.
+Tyler knew how to shoot by the time he was ten, when he bagged his first turkey, a big 25-pounder.
+PD chuckles at the memory of his little boy trudging up the hill with the turkey slung over his shoulder, just like the “little engine that could.”

-PD says Tyler’s first turkey, roasted in a poorly-sealed cooking bag, was dry and tasteless, a story his son jokingly protests is an “attempt to smear his good name.”
+As PD tells it, Tyler’s first turkey was dry and tasteless.
+Which his son jokingly calls an “attempt to smear my good name”, blaming the outcome on a badly-sealed roasting bag.
 But nothing was ever wasted, no matter how it turned out, and they always ate what they caught; or donated it to others.

 On a turkey hunt one year at the Blue Grass Army Depot, Tyler stalked a flock for what felt like miles through brambles and brush, over and under fences.
-Although he was breathless and exhausted by the time he bagged one, the experience only increased his appetite for his Uncle Frankie’s “legendary” wild turkey nuggets.
+Breathless and exhausted by the time he bagged one, the experience only increased Tyler’s appetite for his Uncle Frankie’s “legendary” wild turkey nuggets.

-Not all his adventures were unqualified successes.
-Out for a goose hunt one foggy morning, Tyler’s and Brandon’s shots found their prey, but the boys were not so lucky.
-As the fog lifted, they spotted their downed geese in the middle of a nearby lake.
-With no bird dog or boat at hand, PD improvised by tying a pocket knive to the end of a fishing line.
-He cast over and over, while the boys threw rocks into the water from the other direction, hoping to create a bit of wake on that windless day.
-After an hour or so of this, they prevailed and bagged their birds.
+Not all adventures were so successful.
+Out for geese one foggy morning, Tyler and Brandon’s shots found their prey, but the boys themselves were not so lucky.
+As the fog lifted, they spotted their downed geese in the middle of a nearby lake, and no bird dog or boat to retrieve them with.
+So PD improvised by tying a pocket knife to the end of a fishing line.
+He cast over and over on one side of the lake, while the boys threw rocks into the water on the other side, hoping to create a bit of wake on that windless day.
+An hour or so later, they prevailed and bagged their birds.

-If PD taught Tyler how to hunt, it was his Mammaw who taught him kitchen basics.
-As a four-year-old, he was flipping eggs and stirring gravy, then learning how to measure ingredients for recipes.
+If PD taught Tyler to hunt, it was his Mammaw who taught him kitchen basics.
+As a four-year-old, he was flipping eggs and stirring gravy, then learning to measure ingredients for recipes.
 Eventually she allowed him to help cook her famous fried chicken, trusting him to safely drop the flour-dredged pieces of chicken into a skillet of hot oil.
 Tyler would stay up all night with his Mammaw, cooking while the rest of the family wandered off.
-“She adored me; and I love feeding people, which I learned from her.”

 As Tyler’s cooking skills developed, he became the teacher, giving PD tips on how to prepare their catch.
 PD loved the sociableness of dove hunts but not necessarily the birds themselves, so he didn’t appreciate their succulence until Tyler taught him to cook them medium-rare.
 After that, the doves were often stuffed with jalapeños or dates or blue cheese and wrapped in bacon for the grill.
 Their “game” game went up a notch.